 Best Areas to Stay in Paris for Foodies (Dining): Quartier Latin, Montmartre, Montparnasse, Opera Grand Boulevards, Le Marais, Champs Elysees, Place D’ Italie, Pigalle, Batignolles, Canal Saint-Martin, Bastille, Republique, Gare du Nord, Vaugirard

 Best Areas to Stay in Paris for Green Spaces: Louvre – Tuileries, Saint Germain des Pres Odeon, Buttes – Chaumont – Belleville, Menilmontant, La Villette, Quartier Latin, Batignolles, Tour Eiffel, Palais Royal, Invalide – Ecole Militaire, Champs Elysees, Notre Dame – Ile de la Cite, Port Royal

 Best Area to Stay in Paris for the Overall Atmosphere: Stay at the Arrondissement of the Marais area.

 Best Area to Stay in Paris to Relax: Stay at the Arrondissement of the Quartier Latin (many students, laid back area).

 Best Area to Stay in Paris for History Lovers: Stay at the Paris Arrondissement of Saint Germain

 Best Area for Local Life: Stay at the Paris Arrondissement of Belleville

-Here is a more detailed guide on where you should stay based on your preferences:
+Here is a more detailed Paris Districts List, where we divide Paris by area and explain to you where is the best location to stay in Paris based on your preferences: